dmontaner/install_and_config_linux/macbook_air.md

 - and set the __Device for boot__ to the __EFI__ partition.

 When I reboot the laptop the screen is black.
 Few secconds later a folder icon is blinking in the screen.
-It does not find the http://askubuntu.com/questions/563401/efi-boot-ubuntu-14-04-on-a-mac-without-refind
+It does not boot.

+http://askubuntu.com/questions/563401/efi-boot-ubuntu-14-04-on-a-mac-without-refind